 Before diving into the deployment process, ensure you have:

-)Pro Tip: While 2GB RAM is the minimum recommendation, allocating 4GB significantly improves build performance when working with complex content types or numerous API endpoints.
+npx create-strapi-app@latest my-project)Pro Tip: While 2GB RAM is the minimum recommendation, allocating 4GB significantly improves build performance when working with complex content types or numerous API endpoints.

 Your VPS security forms the foundation of your Strapi deployment.
 Let's establish a robust environment before installing any application components.